Difference Between Flying Ants and Termites

 We have an ant problem, but they are critters I have never seen in my life.
 They appear to like our tomato and sunflower plants.
 They always come in a combination of two completely different looking kinds and seem to just sit there, strung up on the stalk of the plant, and suck the juices out of it.
 One kind is bright green and doesn't really look like ants.
 They are about 1/4 inch long with green pointed backs that look like shields.
 The other kind are really ugly looking dark brown creatures, that make normal ants look smooth and pretty.
 They appear to live in some kind of symbiosis, meaning that they have some business with each other, because they are always clinging to each other in some way or other.
 Can you help me find out what they are and how to take care of them?

 The green ones may be aphids, which provide secretions that are a delicacy to many ants.
 You are correct about the symbiosis.
 These guys work very well together.
 The aphids provide food for the ants, the ants provide protection for the aphids.
-Spray the plants with a solution of flea shampoo.
-The pyrethrum (in the flea shampoo) and soap work wonders on aphids.
+Spray the plants with Bonide All Seasons Horticultural Oil.

 I have what looks like flying ants.
 They were all over the place.
 What confused me was that there were some smaller and larger ones with no wings and they were orange in color.
 The ones with the wings were black and the ones without the wings were orange.
 Is this common?

 The winged ants are reproductive forms of the ants and often look very different from the rest of the workers.
 My guess is that these are from the same colony.
-I would sprinkle Max Force Complete Ant Granulars around the area to eliminate the colony.
+I would combine Advance 375A and Optigard Ant Gel around the trails to eliminate the colony.

-I have a type of flying ant with a three-part body, black and red-black about 1/4 inch long.
+I have a type of flying ant with a three-part body, black and red-black about 1/4 inch long in the attic.
 Are these a type of carpenter ant or termite?
 I am new to Florida and don't know the insects.

 They are Florida Carpenter Ants.
 Once a year each colony will produce winged adults to start new colonies.
-Dusting the attic is very effective for Florida Carpenter Ants.
+Finding the nest and dusting is very effective for Florida Carpenter Ants.

 The dust will last for 6 months to a year.
 One pound of dust will cover 1,000 sq. ft.